 Members of The White Clouds Sangha meet for weekly mindfulness meditation practice in the tradition of Zen Buddhist Master Thich Naht Hanh.
-There are three groups, one in Bristol, one in Marlborough and one in Swindon.
+There are two groups, one in Marlborough and one in Bristol.
 "Because suffering is impermanent, that is why we can transform it.
 Because happiness is impermanent, that is why we have to nourish it." - Thich Nhat Hanh

 The Community of Interbeing is the name given to the network of people in the United Kingdom who practise Buddhism according to the teachings of Zen master Thich Nhat Hanh.
 The name Community of Interbeing has been used since 1994, when the organisation was granted charitable.
 For some years before then, a small but growing group of UK practitioners had been meeting to practise together and hold days of mindfulness and short retreats, following this Buddhist tradition.
 Often they met informally just to enjoy each other’s company.read more